leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/kqueue-the-express-version.md

 }
 ```

-Here we see the definition of the `Kevent`structure.
-If we look at the manpage for `kevent`we find some more information about this structure:
+Here we see the definition of the `Kevent` structure.
+If we look at the manpage for `kevent` we find some more information about this structure:

 ![Click to enlarge](../.gitbook/assets/image2.png)

-You can find more information on the [macos manpage for `kevent`](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/kevent.2.html).
-One thing to note is that the `udata`field can be used to store any user-defined data.
+You can find more information on the [macOS manpage for `kevent`](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/kevent.2.html).
+One thing to note is that the `udata` field can be used to store any user-defined data.
 The OS leaves this untouched so it doesn't need to be a valid pointer.
-In our example code we use a regular `usize`to identify each event.
+In our example code we use a regular `usize` to identify each event.

 Let's put this all together and see how these syscalls are used: